The Prime Geodesic Theorem for $\mathrm{PSL}_{2}(\mathbb{Z}[i])$ and Spectral Exponential Sums: Conclusions and Conjectures

-In this subsection, we shed light upon the order of magnitude of $S(T, X)$ as $T \to \infty$ and $X > 1$ is fixed.
-Any technical difficulty is not foreseen in the spectral aspect, and we can establish a clean asymptotic formula for $S(T, X)$ with relative ease from the Weyl law.
+This section sheds some light on the order of magnitude of $S(T, X)$ for fixed $X \geq 1$ as $T \to \infty$.
+Any technical difficulty is not foreseen in the spectral aspect and we prove an asymptotic formula for $S(T, X)$ from the Weyl law with relative~ease.

-Before proving Theorem~\ref{Laaksonen-analogue}, we shall invoke the classical situation.
-Let $\zeta(s)$ be the Riemann zeta function and indicate its nontrivial zeroes by $\rho = \beta+i\gamma$ with $0 < \beta < 1$.
-Denote by $\Lambda(x)$ the von Mangoldt function extended to $\R$ by letting $\Lambda(x) = 0$ for $x \in \R \backslash \N$.
-In 1912, Landau obtained the striking result on an exponential sum counted with the Riemann zeroes. \begin{theorem}[{Landau's formula~\cite[Satz 1]{Landau1912}}] Fix $x > 1$.
-Then we have
+Before embarking on the proof of Theorem~\ref{Laaksonen-analogue}, we shall invoke the classical situation.
+Let $\zeta(s)$ be the Riemann zeta function and denote its nontrivial zeroes by $\rho = \beta+i\gamma$.
+Let~$\Lambda(x)$ be the von Mangoldt function extended to $\R$ by letting $\Lambda(x) = 0$ for $x \in \R \backslash \mathbb{N}$.
+The work~of Landau demonstrates the behaviour of an exponential sum counted with the Riemann zeroes. \begin{theorem}[{Landau~\cite[Satz~1]{Landau1912}}] For fixed $X \geq 1$, we have that